J.P. Crawford Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.68).
+- The Rangers' 3.62 team ERA ranks third among all MLB pitching staffs.

-- Rangers pitchers combine to give up 52 home runs (0.9 per game), the third-fewest in the league.
+- Rangers pitchers combine to surrender the third-fewest home runs in baseball (52 total, 0.9 per game).

-- In his last appearance on Friday, the right-hander threw seven innings against the Baltimore Orioles, allowing one earned run while surrendering four hits.
+- In his last outing on Saturday against the Baltimore Orioles, the left-hander went seven innings, giving up one earned run while surrendering four hits.

+- In 10 games this season, the 31-year-old has a 3.76 ERA and 9 strikeouts per nine innings, while allowing a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.